Never Let Me Down (Kanye West song): Legacy

-The video of West rapping "Never Let Me Down" to Pharrell from 2003 actually surfaced online within the same week as the tenth anniversary of The College Dropout and it was regarded as a classic track by this point.
+A video of West rapping "Never Let Me Down" to Pharrell from 2003 surfaced online within the same week as the tenth anniversary of The College Dropout and it was regarded as a classic track by this point.
 Ivy's appearance on it has been regarded as one of the most significant moments of his career.
 West's lyrics: "I get down for my grandfather/Who took my mama/Made her sit in that seat where white folks didn't want us to eat/At the tender age of six, she was arrested for the sit-ins/And with that in my blood, I was born to be different" were viewed by Spin in 2014 as showing "heavenly inspiration and scrappy determination", which was claimed for West to still be showing nine years later in his 2013 track "I Am a God".
 When Ben Westhoff of The Guardian published an article in April 2015 that ranked the album at number one in West's discography, the song was the end of what he called "as powerful a sequence as I've ever heard on record".
 Ivy blogged in celebration of The College Dropouts 13th anniversary on February 10, 2017, and shared the original page with his lyrics scribbled down, alongside various notes.